MDP in Leadership for Change

 Doctoral study opportunities

-The programme gives eligibility for postgraduate studies in Administrative Sciences, Social Sciences (International Relations, Political Science) and Business Studies, for example in UTA’s Doctoral Programme of School of Management.
+The programme gives eligibility for postgraduate studies in Administrative Sciences, Social Sciences (International Relations, Political Science) and Business Studies, for example in UTA’s Doctoral Programme of Faculty of Management.

 Applying for the programme

-Eligibility criteria to the MDP in Leadership for Change consist of two parts: the University of Tampere general eligibility criteria, and programme specific eligibility criteria, which specify and/or add information to the general criteria.
-Applicants must meet both in order to be considered eligible.
+Eligibility criteria to the Master’s degree programme in Leadership for Change consist of two parts: the University of Tampere (UTA) general eligibility criteria, and programme specific eligibility criteria, which specify and/or add information to the general criteria.
+You must meet both in order to be considered eligible.

 Programme specific eligibility criteria